 We invite you to bring the bread and wine you will be serving at your Thanksgiving Dinner for a special blessing.

-This will be the ONLY Mass celebrated on this day; there will NOT be a regular (8:30 AM) Daily Mass OR an evening Mass (7:00 PM) in Spanish.
+This will be the ONLY Mass celebrated on this day; there will NOT be a regular (8:30 AM) daily Mass, NO confessions at 5:30 PM, NO Rosary and NO 7:00 PM Mass in Spanish.

-The parish offices will be closed Thursday, November 24 through Sunday, November 27, and will re-open at 9:00 AM on Monday, November 28.
-NOTE: NO 8:30 AM Mass and NO Adoration on Friday, November 25.
+The parish offices will be closed Thursday, November 23 through Sunday, November 26, and will re-open at 9:00 AM on Monday, November 27.
+NOTE: For Friday, November 24, we will only celebrate 8:30 AM Mass.
+The Church will close immediately following the morning Mass.
+We will not hold Friday morning Adoration.

 Prayer of Thanksgiving